HELPFUL HINTS WHEN TRAVELING IN ITALY

 Banks are open Monday to Friday from 8:30am to 1:30pm and again from 3 to 4pm.

-In the centre of Florence stores are open all day (10am-8pm) 7 days a week.
-Otherwise, shops are usually closed all day Sunday and on Monday mornings, and in the afternoon on business days (from 1pm til about 3:30pm).
+In very busy tourist centers like Florence stores are open all day (10am-8pm) 7 days a week.
+Otherwise, shops are usually closed all day Sunday and on Monday mornings, and in the afternoon on business days (from 1pm til about 4:30pm).

-English is widely spoken in tourist areas (and they can usually identify you as North American before you even open your mouth).
+English is widely spoken in tourist areas (and they can usually identify you as an English speaker before you even open your mouth).
 If you don’t know any Italian, don’t worry too much, but do CONDUCT YOURSELF IN A POLITE FASHION.
-Pushiness and rudeness will not serve you well.
-Italy is a country that still uses a formal way of speaking when you don’t know someone; if you observe this you should be treated politely in return.
+Pushiness and rudeness will not serve you well; Italy is a country that still uses a formal way of speaking when you don’t know someone.

-If nothing else, at least say thank you (Grazie “GRAH-tsee-yeh”) in Italian!
+If nothing else, at least say grazie (“GRAH-tsee-yeh”) as you exit shops and restaurants.

 Although there are lots of police patrolling tourist areas, you should not go asking for trouble.
 Pickpocketing is the most common problem.
 Ladies should carry a purse that zips and keep it zipped and under an arm.
 Men should keep their wallets in their front pocket or inside jacket pockets, or better yet in a flat, zipped pack under clothing.